Skip to:

 Participant

-Maybe you could try this plugin ?
+Pehaps you could use this plugin if you used CSV ?

 danbp